-The very premise of the love is love movement rests on the flawed principle of self-definition.
+The very premise of the love is love movement rests on the flawed principle of self-definition (also known as a tautology).
 The statement “love is love” seeks to explain love by invoking love and as anyone who passed fifth grade should know trying to define a word by using the word itself is nonsensical.
 Some might say, “well what’s the harm in that, we all know what love is.”
 The harm is in this retort itself.
 The assumption that what I mean by love is the same as what you mean by love when we say the phrase “love is love” is itself a danger to society.
 This “love” has been defined as THE GOOD, and love, without external factors guiding its direction, is itself the moral compass of our current society.
 But this self-definition of love comes from a deeper place that has led us down this river of self-involvement.
 The progressive societal movement from the late 1930s is reaping its ideological fruit today.
 As I have considered how we allowed our culture to devolve into a state where pedophilia is now something which can be debated publicly, I discovered four concurring tributaries that have joined together to make this river possible.
 The love is love movement is a result of these tributaries joining forces in the 80s and 90s in academia.
 I firmly believe that it is our duty to seek to understand these four areas so that we may understand how to properly fight against the future “love” movements (polygamy, pedophilia, bestiality etc.).

 Since the 1940s we have seen an amalgamation of Psychology, Sexuality, Philosophy, and Politics creating this behemoth.
 All of these streams flow from the headwaters of naturalism (an atheistic view) and the result is what morality, psychology, sexuality and philosophy ultimately join to make without supernatural influence.
 To understand where we are currently and where we are going we must first understand where we have been and how we have arrived at this troubling place where Cuties is a movie that is made at all, let alone a movie with a following that lauds its progressivism.